Ear mites in cats: FAQ

 Although spot on treatments are the most popular form of treatment, your vet may advise ear drops to soothe any pain and inflammation caused by the mites.

 If using these treatments, it’s crucial that you use them as prescribed, for the recommended time period.
+Always be gentle when applying ear drops for your cat.

 How do cats get ear mites?